New Moston: Failsworth Golf Club

 Failsworth Golf Club, Nuthurst Road, New Moston was founded in 1895.

-It was an eighteen-hole course prior to and just after World War I. In about 1927 the course was reduced to nine-holes when the LMS Railway (who owned the land) decided to sell a portion to Manchester City Council for housing around Chatwood Road, between Nuthurst Road and Hollinwood Avenue, which date from 1928 onward.
-The eighteen-hole course originally ran from Williams Road at the south end all the way to Hollinwood Avenue at the north.
+It was an eighteen-hole course before and just after World War I. In about 1927, the course was reduced to nine holes when the LMS Railway (who owned the land) decided to sell a portion to Manchester City Council for housing around Chatwood Road, between Nuthurst Road and Hollinwood Avenue, which date from 1928 onward.
+The eighteen-hole course originally ran from Williams Road at the south end to Hollinwood Avenue at the north.

-On 27 January 1914 the Manchester Courier ran an interesting piece on the Failsworth club, it gives an insight to the club and a general course description at the time.
-“On leaving Victoria on a stopping train one reaches Moston station in eleven minutes, and the clubhouse is only a niblick shot distant from the platform.
-Surely if one reckons by the time required to reach it, this must be the nearest golf to Manchester.
-The second impression is that the name of the club is apt to mislead strangers unfamiliar with the geography of the outlying parts of the city.
-Although this is the Failsworth club, the clubhouse alone is situated in that district, and, after crossing the road to the first tee, the whole of the course is in Moston."
+On 27 January 1914, the Manchester Courier published an article on the Failsworth Club, giving an insight into the club and a general course description at the time:

 Despite opposition from the local Member of parliament a decision was made to sell the course in 1972.
 House building on what is now "The Fairway" commenced in 1973/4.